Nico-Curti/NumPyNet/docs/NumPyNet/layers/convolutional_layer.md

 <p>

 In signal processing this operation is also called *crossing correlation* and it is equivalent to the *autocorrelation* function computed in a given point.
-In image processing the first function is represented by the image $I$ and the second one is a kernel $k$ (or filter) which shift along the image.
+In image processing the first function is represented by the image *I* and the second one is a kernel *k* (or filter) which shift along the image.
 In this case we will have a 2D discrete version of the formula given by:

 <p align="center">